-No fairy story ever claimed to be a description of the external world and no sane child has ever believed that it was
+No fairy story ever claimed to be a description of the external world and no sane child has ever believed that it was.

-child has ever believed that it was.

-46. According to the author, the best way to retell a story to a child is to
+36. According to the author, the best way to retell a story t o a child is to •

-A. tell it in a creative way
+- A. tell it in a creative way

-B. take from it what the child likes
+- B. take from it what the child likes

-C. add to it whatever at hand
+- C. add to it whatever at hand

-D. read it out of the story book.
+- D. read it out of the story book.

-47. In the second paragraph, which statement best expresses the author's attitud towards fairy stories?
+- 37. In the second paragraph, which statement best expresses the author's attitude towards fairy stories?

-A. He sees in them the worst of human nature.
+- A. He sees in them the worst of human nature.

-B. He dislikes everything about them.
+- B. He dislikes everything about them.

-C. He regards them as more of a benefit than harms.
+- C. He regards them as more of a benefit than harms.

-D. He is expectant of the experimental results.
+- D. He is expectant of the experimental results.

-48. According to the author, fairy stories are most likely to
+- 38. According to the author, fairy stories are most likely to .

-A. make children aggressive the whole life
+- A. make children aggressive the whole life

-B. incite destructiveness in children
+- B. incite destructiveness in children

-C. function as a safety valve for children
+- C. function as a safety valve for children

-D. add children's enjoyment of cruelty to others
+- D. add children's enjoyment of cruelty to others

-49. If the child has heard some horror story for more than once, according to th

-author, he would probably be

-A. scared to death

-B. taking it and even enjoying it

-C. suffering more the pain of fear

-D. dangerously terrified

-D. dangerousty terrifica

-50. The author's mention of broomsticks and telephones is meant to emphasize that

-- A. old fairy stories keep updating themselves to cater for modern needs - B. fairy stories have claimed many lives of victims - C. fairy stories have thrown our world into chaos - D. fairy stories are after all fairy stories
+- 39. If the child has heard some horror story for more than once, according to the author, he would probably be . - A. scared to death - B. taking it and even enjoying it - C. suffering more the pain of fear - D. dangerously terrified - 40.
+The author's mention of broomsticks and telephones is meant to emphasize that - A. old fairy stories keep updating themselves to cater for modern needs - B. fairy stories have claimed many lives of victims - C. fairy stories have thrown our world into chaos - D. fairy stories are after all fairy stories